Use remote commands in two ways:

 In iQ Tag Management, add the remote command tag for the vendor integration.
 Configure the tag settings and data mappings to implement the desired vendor methods.

-A module for the vendor integration can be added to the build script for your platform.
+Add a module for the vendor integration to the build script for your platform.
 Modules are named in the format of TealiumVendorXYZ, for example TealiumBraze.

 To install, replace the vendor’s dependency with the Tealium remote command dependency.
 For example: